gracemay/gracemay.github.io/_posts/blog/2016-04-26-html-code-for-rate-my-history-project.md

 date: 2016-04-26T15:39:55-04:00
 ---

-[Rate MY History](https://ratemyhistory-gmay.c9users.io) was built in a group project with myself and four other 350 classmates.
+[Rate My History](https://ratemyhistory-gmay.c9users.io) was built in a group project with myself and four other 350 classmates.

 ## What is *Rate My History*?
 It is a website where historians and other people in the history-related academia field go to rate historical events and/or individuals.